-- a.
+a.
 In the retail market, its businesses operate as the sole supplier of electricity within their service areas.
 EUI owns and operates facilities necessary to generate, transmit and distribute electricity.
-Services are priced by state approved rates designed to include the costs of providing these services and a reasonable return on invested capital. - Competition in the regulated electric distribution business is primarily from the development and deployment of alternative energy sources, such as private on-site solar. - b.
+Services are priced by state approved rates designed to include the costs of providing these services and a reasonable return on invested capital.

+Competition in the regulated electric distribution business is primarily from the development and deployment of alternative energy sources, such as private on-site solar.

+b.
 In the wholesale market, Energetix competes with other utilities for bulk power sales, sales to municipalities and cooperatives and wholesale transactions under cost-based contracts approved by the FERC.
 The principal factors in competing for these sales are price, availability of capacity and power, and reliability of service.
 Prices are influenced primarily by market conditions and fuel costs.

 Energy requirements in excess of a utility's own capacity are supplied through contracts with other generators of electricity and purchased on the open market.
 Factors that could cause EUI to purchase power for its customers may include generating plant outages, extreme weather conditions, demand growth, and price.
+Each EUI company performs an annual review of each counterparty from which it purchases energy with respect to its financial stability and ability to fulfill projected shortages in its own electricity supply.
+The EUI companies also complete projections under various scenarios to test what actions would be needed if one or more counterparties failed to provide the contractual amount of energy.